Port Washington in Ozaukee County, Wisconsin — The American Midwest (Great Lakes)

 Erected 1980 by The American Society of Mechanical Engineers.

 Topics and series.
 This historical marker is listed in this topic list: Science & Medicine.
-In addition, it is included in the Historic Mechanical Engineering Landmarks series list.
+In addition, it is included in the ASME Historic Mechanical Engineering Landmarks series list.

 Location.
 43° 23.161′ N, 87° 52.166′ W. Marker is in Port Washington, Wisconsin, in Ozaukee County.
-Marker can be reached from Wisconsin Street.
+It can be reached from Wisconsin Street.
 The marker is to the left of the main entrance gate along Wisconsin St. Touch for map.
 Marker is at or near this postal address: 146 S Wisconsin Street, Port Washington WI 53074, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Fishermen's Park Access Bridge (within shouting distance of this marker); Sauk Creek Habitat Improvement Project (within shouting distance of this marker); Fish Shanty Peninsula (within shouting distance of this marker); Charles A Mueller Tannery (1872-1903) (about 600 feet away, measured in a direct line); Port Washington State Bank Centennial Pavilion (about 600 feet away); The Art of Commercial Fishing (about 600 feet away); They Had To Go A Fishin' (about 600 feet away); Those That Fished (about 600 feet away).
+At least 8 other markers are within walking distance of this marker: Fishermen's Park Access Bridge (within shouting distance of this marker); Sauk Creek Habitat Improvement Project (within shouting distance of this marker); Fish Shanty Peninsula (within shouting distance of this marker); Charles A Mueller Tannery (1872-1903) (about 600 feet away, measured in a direct line); Port Washington State Bank Centennial Pavilion (about 600 feet away); The Art of Commercial Fishing (about 600 feet away); They Had To Go A Fishin' (about 600 feet away); Those That Fished (about 600 feet away).
 Touch for a list and map of all markers in Port Washington.

 Also see . . .
 ASME Landmark Brochure: Port Washington Power Plant.
 A brochure concerning this landmark is available from ASME at this link.
 (Submitted on July 21, 2019, by Thomas Fehring of Whitefish Bay, Wisconsin.)

 Credits.
 This page was last revised on March 16, 2023.
 It was originally submitted on January 31, 2019, by Devon Polzar of Port Washington, Wisconsin.
-This page has been viewed 249 times since then and 36 times this year.
+This page has been viewed 619 times since then and 77 times this year.
 Photos: 1, 2. submitted on January 31, 2019, by Devon Polzar of Port Washington, Wisconsin. • Andrew Ruppenstein was the editor who published this page.